andreivcodes/andreiv.com/src/content/projects/phototailors.com.md

 ## Technical Implementation

 The most challenging part was the real-time cover rendering.
+First, it was too heavy to run on the client side.
+Second, the website rendering was supposed to be used for the actual album cover print as well, preferably in vector format.
 Using Next.js's ImageResponse API (built on Satori), I created a server-side rendering engine that generates album covers on the fly.
 Each text effect - metallic foil, UV printing, laser engraving - is rendered differently based on the selected material.

 State management was another challenge.
 With hundreds of possible combinations, I used URL-based state with nuqs, turning the entire configuration into a shareable link.
 The multi-step wizard guides users through the complexity without overwhelming them.